AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/schema-evolution.md

 Yes.

-When a new mapped property appears in the entity and no matching column exists in the database, SQLiteXM adds the column with `ALTER TABLE ...
+When a new property appears in the entity and no matching column exists in the database, SQLiteXM adds the column with `ALTER TABLE ...
 ADD COLUMN`.

 This is the normal path for expanding a table over time.